microaistudio/hptourism-r1/replit.md

 - Resubmission clears clarificationRequested field and resets status to "submitted"
 - Fixed infinite re-render bug in Update page by moving form.reset() into useEffect
 - Officer endpoints (send-back, move-to-inspection, complete-inspection) fixed by removing references to non-existent tables

-**Document Viewing for Officers**:
-- Added document display section to application detail page
-- Officers can now view all uploaded documents and photos before making decisions
-- Documents fetched from `/api/applications/:id/documents` endpoint
-- Each document shows filename, type, size, and "View" button to open in new tab
-- Different icons for images vs documents
-- Document count displayed in card header
-- Closes critical gap where officers couldn't see documents when reviewing applications

 ## User Preferences